 Museum of the Origins of Man

-Fig. 11A1) Zoomorphic two-faced wooden sculpture.
-It represents two heads of animal joined through the nape.
-Independently from the style, these animals are invented, as there are a mouth of crocodile and horns of bovine.
-It is a mask for cult rituals.
+Fig. 11A1) Bicephalic zoomorphic wooden sculpture.
+It represents two animal heads joined by the nape.
+Regardless of the style, these animals are invented, as there are the mouth of the crocodile and the horns of the bovine.
+It is a mask for cult rites.

 Origin: Central Africa.

-Fig. 11A2) Zoomorhic two-faced lithic sculpture.
-Capital with double Taurus.
-Religious subject.
+Fig. 11A2) Bicephalic zoomorphic lithic sculpture.
+Capital with double bull.
+It is a religious subject.

-Fig. 11A3) Zoomorphic two-faced sculpture in bronze.
-It is a vessel that represents the double ram, religious subject.
+Fig. 11A3) Bicephalic zoomorphic bronze sculpture.
+It is a vessel that represents the double ram, which is a religious subject.
 On the neck of the vessel the mask of the "T'aot'jek" that however has lost in great part its demonic vitality in order to become a decorative cue.

 NEXT